mk-fg/sht-sensor/README.md

 sht-sensor
 --------------------

-Driver and command-line tool for Sensirion SHT1x and SHT7x sensors connected to GPIO pins.
+Python driver and command-line tool for Sensirion SHT1x and SHT7x sensors connected to GPIO pins.

 Pure-python module only requires /sys/class/gpio interface, provided by the Linux kernel and should work on any device that has it (including RPi,